 The defensive walls of Głogówek had approximately the shape of a rectangle, rounded in the corners and based on the north-east of the princely castle.
 From the west, however, the plateau on which the town was founded was surrounded by the Osobłoga River.
 The defensive walls closed the area of the medieval town of 11 ha.

-The thickness of the wall was about 1,6 meters, the height remains unknown.
+The thickness of the wall was about 1,6 meters, the height remains unknown, but it was certainly more than 6 meters.
+It was erected on a pillar-arch foundation.
+From at least the end of the Middle Ages, it was crowned with a covered wall-walk for defenders, in the breastwork of which arrowslits were pierced.
 The perimeter of the walls was probably reinforced with towers, and from the outside the foreground was secured by a ditch.
 On the veduta from the first half of the 16th century, four-sided towers of various sizes and finishes are visible, as well as bartizan hung on the wall.

 Three gates led to the town: Kozielska from the east, where it secured entry from Koźle and Kraków, the Castle Gate also called St. Mary’s Gate from the north, from the route from Krapkowice and Opole, and the Water Gate (Prudnicka) from the south, i.e. from Prudnik and Nysa.
 In the first half of the 14th century, Kozielska and Water gates were in the form of low, short four-sided gatehouses, closed by portcullises.
 The Castle Gate was probably initially a smaller wicket gate, rebuilt in the second half of the 14th century into a gatehouse measuring 6.5 x 2.5 meters in front of the face of the wall.
 A passage with a segmental crown was placed in it and probably closed with two-wing doors hung on hooks embedded in a recess from the town side.
 The gate width was about 3.5 meters.
 In addition, from the north the entrance was preceded by a bridge which last span was drawbridge.
 The gatehouse above the passage had a defensive floor probably with battlements and a porch for hoarding.
 During the extension of the second half of the 15th century, a two-storey foregate based on two arcades was added to the gate from the moat side.
 It was founded on a trapezoid-like plan, 6.9 x 8 meters wide and 14 meters long.
 Its side walls widened to the north, while the corners from the moat were reinforced by oblique buttresses.
 The entrance opening was probably covered with a segmental arch.
 It was probably closed by two-winged doors, and a bridge with a raised span at the foregate was probably placed through the moat.
 Foregate’s upper floor had probably a defensive function.
 The perimeter walls were topped with arrowslits, of which three were located in the west wall.
 The inner porch was based on brick walls, in the lower part with recesses (three from the east and four from the west), located at the level of the passage.
 In the ground floor, in both side walls, in a pair of recesses from the south from the south, semicircular holes were pierced to allow observation of the space under the curtain.

 To this day, a few, heavily reduced fragments of the town wall have been preserved.
 Among the town gates, the Castle Gate is the only one to survive, unfortunately in the form transformed in early modern times.
-Near the Castle Gate there is a guard and prison tower built in 1595.
+Near the Castle Gate there is a guard and prison tower, raised by one floor in 1595.
 Currently, it is the seat of the Regional Museum.
 Its collections are ethnographic exhibits, illustrating the culture of life of the inhabitants of the former Głogówek and the surrounding area.
 Of particular interest are the former prison cells, one of which centuries ago served as a torture chamber.

 Chrzanowski T., Głogówek, Warszawa 1977.